flexiblepower/powermatcher-documentation/CreateADeviceAgent.md

-# Creating a Device Agent
+# Create a Device Agent

 In this part of the tutorial, you will learn how to create your own Device Agent.
 The device we will be creating is a WindTurbine.
 It will be a simulated WindTurbine which is not actually connected to a physical device.
 Therefore we won't receive actual Flexibility Information [see Device Agent Bids](Bids.md), we will simulate this output.